Skip to Content

 6. Pears

-Pears make a great addition to both sweet and savory recipes, and its mellow taste makes it an appealing choice to eat all by itself.
+Pears make a great addition to both sweet and savory recipes.
+The fruit’s mellow taste also makes it an appealing choice to eat all by itself.

-“Thanks to their sweet taste, pears make a great snack choice for people with diabetes,” said Krautkramer.
+“Thanks to their sweet taste, pears make a great snack choice for people with diabetes,” Krautkramer says.
 “They’re high in fiber, helping to prevent spikes in blood sugar.
 As a result, those suffering from diabetes can satisfy their sweet cravings worry-free.”

 Pears make a great snack choice for people with diabetes.